 How do you ensure that out of the box capabilities should be leveraged first and then look at custom code to meet USCIS requirements?
 How do you ensure that USCIS is getting the best results out of the platform?

-Team TechSur-Stealth will follow the below steps to ensure out of box capabilities are leveraged first before writing custom code:
+Team TechSur-Stealth will follow the steps below to ensure out of box capabilities are leveraged first before writing custom code:

-Thorough analysis of requirements and recommend out of box modules like case management, SLA, etc. before building custom objects or custom code
+Thoroughly analyze requirements and recommend out-of-box modules like case management, SLA, etc. before building custom objects or custom code.

 Leverage the AppExchange: The AppExchange is a marketplace for Salesforce apps and solutions.
 It can be a great resource for finding pre-built solutions that can help you achieve your business goals without the need for custom code.

-Recommend slight and acceptable modifications to the business processes or requirements to fit the out of box capabilities
+Recommend slight and acceptable modifications to the business processes or requirements to fit the out-of-box capabilities.

-Perform analysis on the cost of custom code development and maintenance and ensure the cost is justified before custom development.
+Analyze the cost of custom code development and maintenance and ensure the cost is justified before custom development.

-Utilize Salesforce Accelerators, pre-built solutions that are designed to help quickly and easily implement common business processes on the Salesforce platform.
-The Salesforce Accelerators reduce time to develop, provide cost savings, and future proof the implementations.
+Utilize Salesforce Accelerators that are pre-built solutions designed to help quickly and easily implement common business processes on the Salesforce platform.
+The Salesforce Accelerators reduce time to develop and provide cost savings and future proof the implementations.

-Conduct periodic training sessions and brown bags for the citizen development team to educate them on out of box capabilities and influence the developers to choose the out of box function over custom code.
+Conduct periodic training sessions and brown bags for the citizen development team to educate them on out-of-box capabilities and influence the developers to choose the out-of-box function over custom code.

-Team will follow the following steps to ensure that USCIS gets the best results out of Salesforce:
+Team TechSur-Stealth will follow the following steps to ensure that USCIS gets the best results out of Salesforce:

-Constantly analyze user stories and journeys to identify areas for automation and enhancements and remove any pain points from the user experiences
+Constantly analyze user stories and journeys: This will identify areas for automation and enhancements and remove any pain points from the user experiences.

-Build a product roadmap for the ideal state of the application and beyond which includes all identified automations, integrations, and user feedbacks.
+Build a product roadmap for the ideal state of the application and beyond: This includes all identified automations, integrations, and user feedbacks.

-Constantly monitor Salesforce platform roadmaps and product releases/updates to ensure the latest features are being utilized
+Constantly monitor Salesforce platform roadmaps and product releases/updates: This will ensure the latest features are being utilized.

 Use Salesforce Lightning Inspector: This is a Chrome extension that allows you to see how users interact with your Salesforce Lightning pages and components.
 We can use it to identify issues and make improvements to the user experience.

-Run Salesforce health check periodically: A Salesforce health check is an assessment of an organization's Salesforce instance to identify any issues or areas for improvement.
+Run a Salesforce health check periodically: A Salesforce health check is an assessment of an organization's Salesforce instance to identify any issues or areas for improvement.
 A health check typically involves reviewing the configuration, data, and usage of Salesforce to ensure that it is being used effectively and efficiently.
 It may also include an assessment of the organization's processes and procedures related to Salesforce, as well as a review of any customizations or integrations that have been implemented.

 Set up Salesforce Center of Excellence (CoE): Team TechSur-Stealth will set up a Salesforce CoE made up of subject matter experts and key stakeholders who work together to define and implement best practices for using Salesforce, and to ensure that USCIS is getting the most value out of its Salesforce investment.

-Regularly review and assess Salesforce usage: Team TechSur-Stealth will Monitor the usage and effectiveness of Salesforce on an ongoing basis and make adjustments as needed.
+Regularly review and assess Salesforce usage: Team TechSur-Stealth will monitor the usage and effectiveness of Salesforce on an ongoing basis and adjust as needed.
 This may involve conducting regular reviews, gathering feedback from users, and analyzing data to identify areas for improvement.
-The feedback will be incorporated into the product roadmap
+The feedback will be incorporated into the product roadmap.

-Always Adhere to best practices: Team TechSur-Stealth will ensure to follow Salesforce best practices for configuration, data management, and user adoption to ensure that USCIS is using Salesforce in the most efficient and effective way.
+Always adhere to best practices: Team TechSur-Stealth will ensure to follow Salesforce best practices for configuration, data management, and user adoption to ensure that USCIS is using Salesforce in the most efficient and effective way.

 Analyze usage data: Team TechSur-Stealth will analyze usage data within Salesforce to identify areas where users may be experiencing difficulties or where the user experience could be improved.